 Participation from the UofT Faculty of Applied Science and Engineering was originally led by Professor Yu-Ling Cheng starting in 2009; she was soon joined by Professors Jonathan Rose and Tony Sinclair.

-Professor Sinclair has been co-supervising four PhD students from AAiT; one of them has already come to Toronto for a 4-month training program in 2017, and two more students are expected to come in 2019 as the final stage in their respective academic programs.
-While at UofT, they will be manufacturing and testing composite materials made from organic raw materials readily available in Ethiopia.
-They will make use of experimental facilities in the Departments of Mechanical and Industrial Engineering, and Chemical Engineering and Applied Chemistry: servo-hydraulic loadframes, scanning electron microscope, polymer extruders, high-temperature processing systems.
+Professor Sinclair has been co-supervising four PhD students from AAiT; three of them have already come to Toronto for a 4-month training program since 2017.
+While at UofT, they manufactured and tested composite materials made from organic raw materials readily available in Ethiopia.
+They made use of experimental facilities in the Departments of Mechanical and Industrial Engineering, and Chemical Engineering and Applied Chemistry: servo-hydraulic loadframes, scanning electron microscopes, polymer extruders, and high-temperature processing systems.

 Our Ethiopian partners are keen to expand their international exchange programs whereby each of their senior students goes abroad for a minimum of 3-4 months to participate in a research environment at a major university.
 The international flavor of the city of Toronto and UofT are particularly well-suited to this type of exchange program, and the diverse fields of study pursued by our Engineering professors should contribute to strong growth of this initiative.